bguiz/angular-ember-compare/content/adv/router.md

 ## Router

 Routing is a mechanism which keeps the state of a web application in sync with its URL.
-That is, when its URL changes, the app is notifiied that it should transition to a new state.
+That is, when its URL changes, the app is notified that it should transition to a new state.
 Conversely, when the app transitions to a new state, it updates the URL.

 If this sounds like familiar territory, that is because it is!